JonBYR/JonBYR.github.io/docs/index.md

 ## Roots Game-2023
 ![A screenshot from the game made in a team](/assets/Tree.gif)

-This was done during Global Game Jam 2023 in a two person team, which achieved second place in the University and was done in my third year of university.
+This was done during Global Game Jam 2023 in a two person team, which achieved second place in the university and was done in my third year of university.
 This game involved experimenting with procedural content generation with an algorithm I had developed myself.
 In this game I also created scripts for a visible timer, level loading, camera perspective, instantiating new objects, seperate gamemodes, high scores, generating sprites and a pause menu.
 [Repo](https://github.com/JonBYR/RootsGame/tree/main).

 ## Game Programming Assignment-2022
 ![A screenshot from the game programming assignment](/assets/Frog.gif)